naugtur/safe-memory-cache/README.md

 cache.destroy() //only needed if you use maxTTL
 ```

-If your engine supports `Map`, you can use the map based version.
-It doesn't need (nor have) sanitization on keys and it uses Maps as buckets for storage.
+If your engine doesn't support `Map`, you can use the legacy version.
+It does manual sanitization on keys and it uses plain objects as buckets for storage.

 ```
-const safeMemoryCache = require('safe-memory-cache/map')
+const safeMemoryCache = require('safe-memory-cache/legacy')
 ```

 ### options: